prabhumarappan/potential-adventure/README.md

 # Doubts in Task
 1. When you say populate database, is it through an API or is it a startup script?
 2. When fetching details for a specific country, should the country name be in the URL or in the body or is it upto me?
+3. Is it okay to use an existing JWT module?
+4. With respect to refresh API, generally a refresh token is returned with the login API, so that they can use that to refresh token and get new access tokens.
+Do you want me to implement something like that?
+Or is a simple approach of sending the existing access token to get a new access token fine?

 # Assumptions
 1. Going with a SQLite database, as it is easier to set up